Bacon and Pecan Topped Toffee

 Distribute the chocolate chips evenly over the surface of the still warm toffee.
 Let the chips sit for 2-3 minutes until they begin to melt.

 Using a knife or offset spatula, spread the chocolate over the toffee.
-I used mini chocolate chips because they melt faster, but the regular ones work well, too.
+I used mini chocolate chips because they melt faster, but the regular ones work fine, too.
 They’ll just take an additional minute or two to completely melt.

 Chocolate layer topped with toasted pecans and crumbled bacon.